 Texas, of course, has its own love for the pickle and KoolAid combination (check out the lineup for the State Fair of Texas foods) but in true Texas style, they've also given it a spin you won't find much outside the Southwest.
-The Piccadilly Raspa is a unique twist on a snow cone, bringing sweet and sour together in a cool treat.
+The Piccadilly Raspa is a unique twist on a snow cone, bringing sweet and sour together in a cool treat inspired by Mexican cuisine.
 But to understand the Piccadilly Raspa, you first have to understand the raspa itself.

 The name raspa comes from the Spanish term hielo raspado, or scraped ice.
-Basically, it's a snow cone, but you might think of it more like Hawaiian shave ice, where you can get a mix of sweet and savory flavors.
+Basically, it's a snow cone, but you might think of it more like Hawaiian shaved ice, where you can get a mix of sweet and savory flavors with snow cone syrup.
 The ice is softer and smaller than in your typical snow cone (or snowball or snoball) and the toppings can get wild.
+Think hot cheetos, tamarindo, watermelon, and tajin.

 Raspas are serious business in Texas, which makes sense because Samuel Bert, who is credited with inventing the snow cone machine, first showed off his mechanical ice-scraping invention at the State Fair of Texas in the late 1920s.